GB 30: Jumping Circle with Acupressure and Myofascial Release

 Along with the physical indications I mentioned, you can also use this point if you’re feeling mentally or psychologically stuck, tense or stressed.
 Learn more about how the Gallbladder and Liver (the Gallbladder’s paired organ) relate to mental health here: Healing the Liver for Emotional Harmony: TCM Insights & Remedies and here: From Frustration to Flow: TCM Acupressure for Liver Qi.

-Gallbladder 30 (GB 30) belongs to the Gallbladder meridian, which traces a long, winding route from the outer corner of the eye, zigzagging over the head, down the side of the neck and torso, across the hip, and along the outer leg to the fourth toe.
+Gallbladder 30 (GB 30) is on the Gallbladder meridian, which traces a long, winding route from the outer corner of the eye, zigzagging over the head, down the side of the neck and torso, across the hip, and along the outer leg to the fourth toe.
 It is also a meeting point of the Bladder channel, making it effective for lower back pain (where the Bladder meridian runs).

 Gallbladder 30 (Huantiao) Location